-Below are a number of high criticality process found in most airports, together with a short explanation of how condition monitoring makes that process more reliable.
+Below are a number of high-criticality processes found in most airports, together with a short explanation of how condition monitoring makes that process more reliable.

 Luggage conveyor belt

-- Chaos at check in desks as baggage cannot be transported to the plane.
+- Chaos at check-in desks because baggage can't be transported to the plane.

-- Passengers travelling without their baggage, which can result in large compensation claims against the airline.
+- Passengers traveling without their baggage, which can result in large compensation claims against the airline.

-- Baggage that is simply lost as a breakdown leaves baggage stranded in an unknown part of the airport.
+- Baggage that's simply lost when a breakdown leaves baggage stranded in an unknown part of the airport.

-- Congestion in the baggage hall as reclaim belts are not functioning.
+- Congestion in the baggage hall because reclaim belts aren't functioning.

 - Departure delays due to checked baggage security screening taking longer.

 Condition monitoring can be used to eliminate unplanned baggage belt breakdowns.
-SAM4 can detect a developing fault in a conveyor motor or conveyor belt, so the maintenance team can fix the fault while the conveyor belt is not in use.
+For example, our SAM4 can detect a developing fault in a conveyor motor or conveyor belt well in advance, so the maintenance team can fix the fault while the conveyor belt is not in use.

-The issue with monitoring every conveyor in an airport is that they are everywhere.
+The issue with monitoring every conveyor in an airport is that they're everywhere.
 This can make attaching condition monitoring sensors directly to each conveyor motor very inconvenient and complex.
-SAM4 by Semiotic Labs monitors the condition of a motor from within the Motor Control Cabinet, and so does not require sensors to be attached to the conveyor belt itself.
+SAM4 by Semiotic Labs monitors the condition of a motor from within the motor control cabinet, and so doesn't require sensors to be attached to the conveyor belt itself.
 This makes monitoring the condition of your conveyors simple and scalable.

 Rainwater pumps are run by electric motors.
 If those motors break down during a period of high rainfall, the airport is in big trouble.